So you’re planning (or are thinking about) backpacking Africa! Yay! Well, you’ve come to the right place!

 Travelling Africa can be both mentally and physically challenging.
 But that’s part of why we do it, right?

-The two weeks of backpacking I just did in Malawi were two of the ‘toughest’ (ie. physically uncomfortable) backpacking weeks I’ve ever done.
+The last two weeks of backpacking through Malawi were two of the ‘toughest’ (ie. physically uncomfortable) backpacking weeks I’ve ever done.
 But they were also two of the best.

 You need to prepare yourself physically and psychologically for Africa travel.
 Africa will wear you down and break your heart, but it will also uplift your soul, open your mind and help you to discover who you truly are.

 Whether you’re just wandering around town, or doing a cool activity or going out on safari, every day you travel in Africa will be an adventure.